jfif7/shift-scheduler/USER_USECASE_FLOW.md

 #### 1.2 Schedule History Management
 - **Display**: List of existing schedules shown at the top of Setup tab
 - **Format**: Each schedule entry shows month/year and generation status
-- **Selection**: User can click on any schedule to select it as the current working schedule
+- **Selection**: User can click on any schedule to select it as the current working schedule, clicking an active schedule again will de-select it.
 - **Actions**: Each schedule has options to view, delete, or set as active
 - **Empty State**: If no schedules exist, shows message prompting to create first schedule